In heat emergency, southern Europe scrambles for resources

 Pregnant and other vulnerable workers in North Macedonia were told to stay home.

-Dann Mitchell, a professor of climate science at the University of Bristol, said this heat wave in southeast Europe “is not at all unexpected, and very likely enhanced due to human-induced climate change.”
+Dann Mitchell, a professor of climate science at the University of Bristol, said the heat wave in southeast Europe “is not at all unexpected, and very likely enhanced due to human-induced climate change.”

 “The number of extreme heat events around the world is increasing year on year, with the top 10 hottest years on record all occurring since 2005,” Mitchell told The Associated Press.